kootenpv/kootenpv.github.io/_posts/2019-11-17-shrynk-using-machine-learning-to-learn-how-to-compress.md

 You can see that the scale does not matter but the relative difference does: (1, 2, 3) and (100, 200, 300) get the same scores even though they are 100x larger.
 Also note that here we are ignoring the unit (bytes vs seconds).

-Here a fake example to show the compression scores of a single imaginary file:
+Here a fake example to show 3 compression scores of a single imaginary file, and only considering size and write:

-Benchmark:
 ```
           size    write
 compr A    100kb     2s